mikeobrien/mikeobrien.github.com/_posts/2015-06-10-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 });
 ```

 Here we are transpiling ES6 files (with a `.es6` extension) to ES5.
 The default module format is [CommonJS](http://www.commonjs.org/).
-We are transpiling to this module format as it can be understood on the browser by SystemJS and natively by Node.js for our tests.
+We are transpiling to this module format as it can be understood on the browser by [SystemJS](https://github.com/systemjs/systemjs) (Which we'll cover in a bit) and natively by Node.js for our tests.
 We are also generating [source map](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) files so that transpiled code can be mapped to the original ES6 code when debugging.
 Finally the output is renamed to `*.js`.
-Since we don't want to commit generated files to our repository we can selectively exclude with `.gitignore`'s:
+Since we don't want to commit generated `.js` files to our repository we can selectively exclude with `.gitignore`'s:

 ```
 *.js